crisperdue/prooftoys-site/content/_index.md

 cookbook procedures, in a way that is approachable to ordinary people.

 In a larger sense though, Prooftoys is a set of experiments with ways to learn these great ideas in our modern era.
-Far too much of education is still about people doing procedures that may have been useful three hundred years ago, but are thoroughly irrelevant now.
+Far too much of math education is still about people doing procedures that may have been useful three hundred years ago, but are thoroughly irrelevant now.